Seung-hwan Oh: Personal life

 It was announced in April 2015 that Oh was in a relationship with Girls' Generation's Yuri.
 The couple were confirmed to have broken up in October 2015 after six months of dating due to the long distance in their relationship.

 The subject of a Korean investigation related to gambling, authorities interrogated Oh about his activities in Macau in November 2014 with fellow Korean baseball player Lim Chang-yong.
 Korean law is unusually strict in that it does not ban gambling per se, although it does ban going to casinos based outside the country, even in places where gambling is legal.
 The Seoul Central District Prosecutors Office fined Oh and Lim in January 2016, and the KBO League suspended Oh for six months.
 With Japanese law toward gambling among athletes similarly restrictive, the Hanshin Tigers terminated his contract amid reports he was linked to a Korean crime organization.

 Due to references from fans and media as "The Final Boss" and "Stone Buddha", Oh's nickname has frequently drawn comparisons to other notable nicknames of MLB players.

+In another episode, he appeared on Lee Daeho's YouTube and said that he drank a lot during his career because he was mentally tired by blown saves.